Vietnam.vn - Nền tảng quảng bá Việt Nam

 "With this result, it is confirmed that the Vietnamese population still does not reach the recommended daily iodine intake.
 Up to now, there has been no medical literature mentioning the program of using iodized salt for the whole population (from 1994 to present) leading to consequences of thyroid disease," the Ministry of Health affirmed.

 According to WHO, after 5-10 years of regular iodine supplementation, the incidence of hyperthyroidism will decrease, corresponding to areas without iodine deficiency.
-Hyperthyroidism is an autoimmune disease, and medical treatment with synthetic antithyroid drugs is the main treatment.
+Hyperthyroidism is an autoimmune disease, mainly treated with synthetic antithyroid drugs.
 If medical treatment fails or immune factors remain high after a long period of medical treatment, surgery or radiation therapy should be chosen.

-In Vietnam, according to Globocan 2020 data, as well as the situation in the world, thyroid cancer ranks 10th in the number of new cases, 6th in women in the rate of new cases of all cancers, 4 times higher than in men.
-The cause of cancer increase is due to the development of technology and people's awareness of early detection.
+In Vietnam, according to Globocan 2020 data, as well as the world situation, thyroid cancer ranks 10th in the number of new cases, 6th in women in terms of new incidence rate among all types of cancer, 4 times higher than in men.
+The cause of cancer increase is due to the development of technology and awareness of people for early detection.
 There is no scientific document confirming that excess iodine causes thyroid cancer.

 Previously, the Association and Food Association had opinions and recommendations regarding the use of iodine-fortified salt that changes color, taste or has negative effects on consumers' health.
 However, the Ministry of Health has not received any scientific evidence from businesses regarding the use of iodine-fortified salt that changes color, taste or has negative effects on consumers' health.